nkane/nkane.github.io/_posts/2018-08-12-win32-software-renderer-lesson-1:-getting-started.markdown

 	* Value: If a message is available, then return value is nonzero.
 If no messages are available, the return value is zero.

 Once we have received a message off the message queue, we need to process this message by calling two different functions - [TranslateMessage][translatemessage] and
 [DispatchMessage][dispatchmessage].
-Here are the defintions for both functions:
+Here are the definitions for both functions:

 ``` c
 BOOL WINAPI TranslateMessage